sangeereddy30/sangeereddy30/README.md

 ## Hi there! 👋 I'm [Sangeetha Reddy Pulicherla]

-I’m a passionate **software developer** who loves working on **algorithms, data structures, and system design**.
+I’m an Aspiring **Software Developer** who loves working on **algorithms, data structures, and system design**.
 I enjoy solving complex problems and contributing to open-source projects.
 I am also a **Data Science and Data Engineering Enthusiast**, exploring **machine learning, big data technologies, and data pipelines**.

 ---